 1969 -- Bobby Clarke scored his first NHL goal with 3:24 remaining in the third period and Bernie Parent stopped 32 of 35 shots to lift the Flyers into a 3-3 deadlock with the New York Rangers at the Spectrum.

-The second-round pick (17th-overall) in the summer's entry draft was playing in his seventh career game, and had notched his first NHL point three games earlier with an assist against the Toronto Maple Leafs.
+The second-round pick (17th-overall) in that summer's entry draft was playing in his seventh career game, and had notched his first NHL point three games earlier with an assist against the Toronto Maple Leafs.

 1971 -- Third period goals from Gary Dornhoefer and Rick Foley erased a two-goal deficit and gave the Flyers a 4-4 tie with the St. Louis Blues at St. Louis Arena.
 Foley's goal was the first of his NHL career, and knotted the score with 11:03 left in the final period.